IQSS/dataverse/modules/container-base/README.md

 See the License for the specific language governing permissions and limitations under the License.

-As with all Docker images, all images likely also contain other software which may be under other licenses (such as [Payara Server](https://github.com/payara/Payara/blob/master/LICENSE.txt), Bash, etc from the base distribution, along with any direct or indirect (Java) dependencies contained).
+As with all Docker images, all images likely also contain other software which may be under other licenses (such as [Payara Server](https://github.com/payara/Payara/blob/master/LICENSE.txt), Bash, etc., from the base distribution, along with any direct or indirect (Java) dependencies contained).

 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies